 However, there are two Chase cards I’d most like to get.

+The first is the Ink Business Preferred℠ Credit Card, which is Chase’s newest business card.
 The card offers triple points on the first $150,000 spent in combined purchases on travel, shipping purchases, Internet, cable and phone services, advertising purchases made with social media sites and search engines each account anniversary year.
 But best of all it offers great protection, and has a unique cell phone protection benefit that’s not offered by another card.

 Unfortunately this card is subjected to Chase’s 5/24 rule, so I’m not eligible for it at the moment.